gocd/docs.go.cd/beta/plugin_upload.md

+---
+description: Upload GoCD plugins without restarting the server.
+keywords: GoCD plugins, CD plugins, upload plugins, jenkins plugins, beta feature, configure gocd server
+---

-# Beta feature: Upload plugins, from within Go, without restarting the server
+# Beta feature: Upload plugins, from within GoCD, without restarting the server

 <div style="background-color: rgba(0, 192, 0, 0.25); padding: 5px; margin-bottom: 1em">
   Note: This is a beta feature, which is turned off by default.
 It can be turned on using the system environment property <strong>go.plugin.upload.enabled</strong>.